Modified 25 May 2018

 Our privacy obligations

-We will review this policy regularly, and we may update it from time to time.
+We will review this policy regularly and may update it from time to time.

 The types of personal information we collect and hold

 We collect personal information about our users to provide our products, services and customer service.
 Our products, services and customer support are provided through many platforms, including, among others, websites, phone applications, email and telephone.
 The specific platform and the product, service or support you interact with may affect the personal data we collect.

 While using our products and services, you may be required to provide certain personal information.
 This can happen through our websites, applications, online chat systems, phone, paper forms or face-to-face meetings.

 We may request, collect, or process the following information: